 |Olive oil||4 Teaspoon|

-1. In a medium bowl, combine the ground mustard, cumin, paprika and salt & pepper.
+1. In a medium bowl, combine the ground mustard, cumin, paprika and salt and pepper.
 Stir to combine.

 2. Pour about a teaspoon or so of olive oil on each pork chop, then massage in the rub.
 Flip the chops and do the same on the other side.
 Each pork chop should have a good coating of the rub all around.